EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/ConfigurationIssues.md

 ## Not Using Query Execution Defaults
 **Check Id:** [None yet, click here to add the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Not+Using+Query+Execution+Defaults)

 There are query execution defaults included in SSMS (SQL Server Management Studio) and Visual Studio.
 These defaults must be maintained or overridden at the connection or session level if needed.
-If the defaults are not consistently used certain TSQL script, stored procedures or functions might not behave as developed as developed.
+If the defaults are not consistently used certain TSQL script, stored procedures or functions might not behave as developed.

 When dealing with indexes on computed columns and indexed views, four of these defaults (```ANSI_NULLS```, ```ANSI_PADDING```, ```ANSI_WARNINGS```, and ```QUOTED_IDENTIFIER```) must be set to ``ON``.
 These defaults are among seven ```SET``` options that must be assigned the required values when you are creating and changing indexes on computed columns and indexed views.